jaxcore/bumblebee/INSTALL.md

 sudo apt install build-essentials libasound2-dev git gcc-multilib libstdc++6
 ```

+- for Windows:
+    - install [Git Bash](https://gitforwindows.org/) for a terminal prompt
+    - make sure `node` and `npm` are in your $PATH
+    - add A BROWSER environment variable using `export BROWSER=NONE`
+    - use the `-win` versions of the npm commands

 #### 2. Clone this repository

 Clone the bumblebee repo and follow these instructions: